Hyperseeker/game.dev/ROADMAP.md

     - [x] if prequisite feature is removed from project, features that depend on it do not count toward effort calculations and will not be part of the game
   - [x] time to develop is calculated correctly
   - [ ] game name can be randomized
+- [ ] time passes
-- [ ] time passes and moves project development further
+  - [ ] the passing of time moves project development further
 - [ ] Player's skills affect development process
   - [ ] working on a game improves Player's skill in a particular area